 The Gullfoss waterfall is a main feature on Golden Circle tour.

 Seljalandsfoss is the waterfall that offers the rare sightseeing treat of going behind the falls.
 Access is sometimes closed if it is too slippery.
 Anti-slip foot wear is essential if you are brave enough to access the frozen path.

-This amazing waterfall s featured on most South Coast photo tours.
+This amazing waterfall is featured on most South Coast photo tours.

-Skogafoss waterfall is close to the South ring road between Seljalandsfoss and Vik.
-The waterfall is a sheer curtain of water which comes from the rivers on the Fimmvörðuháls walking route which goes between Eyjafjallajökull and Mýrdalsjökull. glaciers.
-From Skogafoss it is possible to connect with some of these glacier tours on Mýrdalsjökull glacier.
+Skogafoss waterfall is close to the South Ring Road between Seljalandsfoss and Vik.
+The waterfall is a sheer curtain of water that comes from the rivers on the Fimmvörðuháls walking route, which goes between Eyjafjallajökull and Mýrdalsjökull glaciers.
+From Skogafoss, it is possible to connect with some of these glacier tours on Mýrdalsjökull glacier.

-This amazing waterfall s featured on most South Shore tours.
+This amazing waterfall is featured on most South Shore tours.

 Kirkjufellsfoss waterfall can look impressive with fresh snow on Kirkjufell mountain and ice on the river.
-Around two hours drive from Reykjavik, Kirkjufellsfoss waterfall is a nice location to consider on a day tour.
-Be warned that in mid-winter (Dec-Jan) there is not enough daylight to explore the whole Snaefellsnes Peninsular.
+Around a two-hour drive from Reykjavik, Kirkjufellsfoss waterfall is a nice location to consider on a day tour.
+Be warned that in mid-winter (Dec-Jan), there is not enough daylight to explore the whole Snaefellsnes Peninsula.

-Hraunfossar waterfall is in the West of Iceland.
-The waterfall runs from under a lava field which makes it quite unique.
+Hraunfossar waterfall is in the west of Iceland.
+The waterfall runs from under a lava field, which makes it quite unique.
 The waterfall has easy access throughout the year.
-Daylight hours are as little s three in mid-winter.
-The snow on the lava make the photos interesting although it seems to reduce contrast.
+Daylight is as short as three hours in mid-winter.
+The snow on the lava makes the photos interesting, although it seems to reduce contrast.